| ©Barlow Genealogy 1998-2005 |

 Barlow of Robeson Co North Carolina, most of this has been based on 'preponderance of the evidence' which I will not accept.
 A

 DNA test by a Robeson Co descendant has shown that no relationship exists.
-Clinton Barlow, a professional genealogist who has written many family

 genealogies, has always thought our family to be connected to his Isle of Wight Barlow families, and I spent a lot of time trying to find a connection, locations and naming looked very good for